 Another research direction for global SA algorithm starts with the report that most of the algorithms to compute sensitivity measures require special sampling schemes or additional model evaluations so that available data from previous model runs (e.g., from an uncertainty analysis based on Latin Hypercube Sampling) cannot be reused.
 One challenging task for estimating global sensitivity measures consists in recycling an available finite set of input/output data.
 Green sensitivity, by recycling, avoids wasting.
-These given data have been discussed, e.g., in [68], [69].
+These given data have been discussed, e.g., in [80], [81].
 Most of the given data procedures depend on parameters (number of bins, truncation argument...) not easy to calibrate with a bias-variance compromise perspective.
 Adaptive selection of these parameters remains a challenging issue for most of these given-data algorithms.
-In the context of María Belén Heredia's PhD thesis, we have proposed [2] a non-parametric given data estimator for aggregated Sobol' indices, introduced in [60] and further developed in [56] for multivariate or functional outputs.
-We also introduced aggregated Shapley effects and we have extended a nearest neighbor estimation procedure to estimate these indices [37].
+In the context of María Belén Heredia's PhD thesis, we have proposed [3] a non-parametric given data estimator for aggregated Sobol' indices, introduced in [73] and further developed in [64] for multivariate or functional outputs.
+We also introduced aggregated Shapley effects and we have extended a nearest neighbor estimation procedure to estimate these indices [50].
+We also started a collaboration with Sébastien Da Veiga (Safran Tech), Agnès Lagnoux, Thierry Klein and Fabrice Gamboa (Institut de Mathématiques de Toulouse) on a new nonparametric estimation procedure for closed Sobol' indices of any order based on degenerate U-statistics.

-8.4.5 Global sensitivity analysis for parametrized stochastic differential equations
+8.5.5 Global sensitivity analysis for parametrized stochastic differential equations

-Participants Henri Mermoz Kouye, Clémentine Prieur.
+Participants: Henri Mermoz Kouye, Clémentine Prieur.

-Many models are stochastic in nature, and some of them may be driven by parametrized stochastic differential equations.
+Many models are stochastic in nature, and some of them may be driven by parametrized stochastic differential equations (SDE).
 It is important for applications to propose a strategy to perform global sensitivity analysis (GSA) for such models, in presence of uncertainties on the parameters.
-In collaboration with Pierre Etoré (DATA department in Grenoble), Clémentine Prieur proposed an approach based on Feynman-Kac formulas [12].
-The research on GSA for stochastic simulators is still ongoing, first in the context of the MATH-AmSud project FANTASTIC (Statistical inFerence and sensitivity ANalysis for models described by sTochASTIC differential equations) with Chile and Uruguay, secondly through the PhD thesis of Henri Mermoz Kouye, co-supervised by Clémentine Prieur, in collaboration with INRA Jouy.
+In collaboration with Pierre Etoré (DATA department in Grenoble), Clémentine Prieur proposed an approach based on Feynman-Kac formulas [63].
+The research on GSA for stochastic simulators is still ongoing, first in the context of the MATH-AmSud project FANTASTIC (Statistical inFerence and sensitivity Analysis for models described by sTochASTIC differential equations) with Chile and Uruguay, secondly through the PhD thesis of Henri Mermoz Kouye, co-supervised by Clémentine Prieur, in collaboration with Gildas Mazo and Eliza Vergu (INRAE, département MIA, Jouy).
+Note that our recent developments with P. Etoré on GSA for parametrized SDEs and are strongly related to reduced order modeling (see Section 8.3), as GSA requires jose leon intensive computations of the quantity of interest.
+In collaboration with Pierre Etoré and Joël Andrepont (master internship started in spring 2021), Clémentine Prieur is working on GSA for parametrized SDEs based on Fokker-Planck equation and kernel based sensitivity indices.
+Note that a joint work between Pierre Etoré, Clémentine Prieur and Jose R. Leon has been submitted, related to exact or approximated computation of Kolmogorov hypoelliptic equations (KHE).
+Even if not dealing with GSA, it could be a starting point for analyzing sensitivity for models described by a parametrized version of KHE.
+Concerning Henri Mermoz Kouye's PhD thesis, the approach is different.
+We are interested in GSA for compartmental stochastic models.
+Our methodology relies on a deterministic representation of continuous time Markov chains stochastic compartmental models.

-8.4.6 Sensitivity analysis in pesticide transfer models
+8.5.6 Sensitivity analysis in pesticide transfer models

-Participants Arthur Vidard, Emilie Rouzies.
+Participants: Arthur Vidard, Emilie Rouzies, Katarina Radisic.